dell/csi-baremetal/docs/proposals/csi-webhook.md

 4. Get signed certificate from CSR
 5. Certificate can be placed in secret to not update it if pod failed

-Certificates can be rounded in Operator.
+Certificates can be rotated in Operator.
 After cert-duration will be ended Operator should recreate CSR, patch ValidatingWebhookConfiguration and restart server.

 #### Cert-manager